DDB: Diffusion Driven Balancing to Address Spurious Correlations: Method

 \subsection{Generating data}

 \textbf{Causal feature learning}.
 Trained on enormous datasets, contemporary text-to-image (T2I) generative models can provide strong priors for natural image data augmentation~\cite{croitoru2023diffusion}.
 We leverage this fact to synthesize underrepresented samples in training data for addressing the spurious correlation problem.
 To that end, we choose Stable Diffusion (SD) \cite{ho2020denoisingdiffusionprobabilisticmodels} for its established performance and accessibility.
 Our objective of addressing spurious correlation with SD necessitates a precise control over the (core/spurious) features of the generated content, which is not readily available in the original SD.
 Hence, we propose to first learn special token embeddings by tuning a text encoder to gain the ability of generating causal features for each class.
-Inspired by the textual inversion paradigm \cite{gal2022imageworthwordpersonalizing}, we recreate samples of label $i$ using template sentences that incorporate a learnable token $[C_i]$ alongside the class name.
+Inspired by textual inversion~\cite{gal2022imageworthwordpersonalizing}, we generate label-$i$ samples using templates that include a learnable token $[C_i]$, with the class name placed at the end to emphasize the image's causal semantics.
 For instance, in the Waterbirds dataset - a popular benchmark for the problem (see \S~\ref{sec:settings}), where the class name is \texttt{"bird"}, our template sentence for the LandBird label would be:

 where $[C_{\text{landbird}}]$ is a learnable token representing the causal features of the Landbird category.

 Concretely, our method employs publicly available SD version-2~\cite{rombach2022highresolutionimagesynthesislatent} as the T2I model while keeping its parameters frozen.
 To gain control over the causal features, we select a random subset of the samples from each class and tune the text encoder by minimizing the following loss, which leads to learning an optimized embedding of the token.